Santa Fe 2926: Preservation

 On February 11, 2016, House Memorial Bill 100, introduced by Don L. Tripp and adopted by the New Mexico Legislature, recognized the Santa Fe No. 2926 steam locomotive as "New Mexico's steam locomotive and a representative of the railroads' contributions to the economic and cultural growth and stature of New Mexico".

-In January, 2018, it was reported that the restoration was nearing completion and that the locomotive could be operational by the end of the year.
+In January 2018, it was reported that the restoration was nearing completion, and that the locomotive could be operational by the end of the year.
 As of that date, NMSL&RHS members had put in 166,000 hours of volunteer labor and spent over $2.8 million on the project.

-On August 20, 2018, the boiler of ATSF No. 2926 was fired up for the first time in 65 years.
+On August 20, 2018, the boiler of ATSF No. 2926 was fired up for the first time in sixty-five years.
 The locomotive was scheduled for a test run on March 20, 2020, when it would move under its own power for the first time since 1953.
 However, that event and most other restoration efforts were suspended due to the COVID-19 pandemic in New Mexico.

-On July 24, 2021 the No. 2926 locomotive moved under its own power for the first time in sixty-eight years.
+On July 24, 2021, the No. 2926 locomotive moved under its own power for the first time in sixty-eight years.

-The locomotive has been listed on the National Register of Historic Places since October 1, 2007.
+Excursion service

+On May 6, 2023, No. 2926 visited a nearby brewing company for a fundraiser, a distance of about four blocks.
+The same visit happened two more times, on August 26, 2023., and May 4, 2024.

+On September 30, 2023, No. 2926 returned to the mainline on a 2.5-mile excursion to the Albuquerque Rail Yards to attend the New Mexico Railroad Days event.

+On June 14, 2025, it was announced that the New Mexico Department of Transportation and New Mexico Heritage Rail have agreed to allow No. 2926 to operate on 40 miles of state-owned trackage around Albuquerque from Bernalillo to Los Lunas.